 - Promote the use of accessible information – easy read etc through guidance and road-shows

 - Improved victim satisfaction across all diversity groups.

 The objectives will be measured and monitored by the Force’s Strategic Diversity Board.

 National and local equalities reports

 The Commissioner considers local and national reports to help gain a good understanding of our communities in Lincolnshire including the extent of inequality and disadvantage.
 This helps us when we are making decisions and settings priorities.
 A selection of resources is provided below:

 - Lincolnshire Research Observatory- holds a wide range of local data including information about population, demographics, deprivation.
-The 'Equality and Diversity in Lincolnshire report' (opens as PDF) from 2009 highlights the key issues.

 - Equality and Human Rights Commission- the website includes a host of research reports on equality, diversity and human rights matters.